-3.3 transect - A single transverse crossing of a riprap pile for the purpose of measuring individual rock particles.
+3.2.
+Transect - A single transverse crossing of a riprap pile or installation for the purpose of measuring individual rock particles.

-3.3.1 discussion - In order to obtain the minimum number of particles to be measured as stated in the method, multiple transects may need to be performed depending on size and shape of the pile.
+Note 1- In order to obtain the minimum number of particles to be measured as stated in the method, multiple transects may need to be performed depending on size and shape of the riprap mass.